f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 Contract **cntr** is assigned as a Provided contract to EPG **web-epg**

-In the left hand pane under your tenant to view the consumer contract assigned to the EPG's click on **Networking->External Routed Networks->studentxx-l3out->Netwokrs->epg-l3out**
+In the left hand pane under your tenant to view the consumer contract assigned to the EPG's click on **Networking->External Routed Networks->studentxx-l3out->Networks->epg-l3out** (where studentxx represents your student ID)

 ![](images/APIC-Cons-Contract.png)